protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

 Explain the opportunity or leverage point for our subsequent velocity/impact (e.g. by speeding up development, enabling more contributors, etc)
 -->

+- NFT dapp developers need marketable names and a clear user onboarding story.
 - Brave wants to support alternatives to ICANN  out of the box.
-    - By having resolver configurable per TLD namespace, we will be able to integrate with their resolution logic, providing seamless experience on `ipns://` out-of-the-box
+    - By having resolver configurable per TLD namespace, we will be able to integrate with their resolution logic, providing seamless experience on `ipns://` out-of-the-box, acting as a template for others vendors who want to follow.
 - Every new project can experiment with IPFS via DNSLink integration without our involvement.
     - We no longer need to say "no" just to keep our code base small or worry about optics of "picking winners and losers".
-- Fixing IPNS rot would enable use of `dnslink=/ipns/{libp2p-key-cid}`
-    - Improved UX because DNS record needs to be set only once
-    - Reduced cost for blockchain-based alternatives to ICANN (like ENS), owner uses IPNS for publishing updates, saving on gas.
+- DNSLink provides interop for human-readable names and enables independence from PKI and ICANN.
+    - Just Works (TM)
+    - No vendor-specific client is included.
+    - No proprietary APIs or formats.
+RFC-compliant DNS only.
+    - We promote competition, letting the best solution win.
+    - User agency is respected.

 #### Confidence
 _How sure are we that this impact would be realized?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.